On the Bloch-Kato conjecture for GSp(4): Euler systems for Siegel automorphic representations

-We now derive a corresponding formula for the $p$-adic $L$-function.
-Given $\uPhi^p$, the construction of \cite{LPSZ1} \S 7.4 gives a 2-parameter $p$-adic family of Eisenstein series on $H$, which we denote simply by $\cE(\uPhi^p)$.
-Then the $p$-adic interpolation theory of \emph{op.cit.} allows us to make sense of $\iota_{\Delta, \star}\left(\cE(\uPhi^p)\right)$ as a measure taking values in $H^1$ of the $p$-rank $\ge 1$ locus, and hence to define a measure
+We now derive a corresponding formula for the right-hand side of \cref{thm:main}.
+As we shall recall in \cref{sect:intmodels} below, we can consider a toroidal compactification $X_{G, \Kl, \QQ}$ of $Y_{G, \Kl \QQ}$, for a suitable choice of boundary data; this has a canonical $\Zp$-model $X_{G,\Kl}$, and we let $\mathfrak{X}_{G,\Kl}$ denote its $p$-adic completion, as a formal scheme over $\Zp$.

-This cup product depends on the choice of the level group $U$, but this can be eliminated by renormalising by $\operatorname{vol} V$.
-From the construction of the $p$-adic $L$-function, we have the following explicit formula:
+Given $\uPhi^p$, the construction of \cite{LPSZ1} \S 7.4 gives a 2-parameter $p$-adic family of Eisenstein series on $H$, which we denote simply by $\cE(\uPhi^p)$, interpolating classical nearly-holomorphic Eisenstein series which are $p$-depleted (i.e.~lie in the kernel of $U_p$).
+Then the $p$-adic interpolation theory of \emph{op.cit.} allows us to make sense of $\iota_{\Delta, \star}\left(\cE(\uPhi^p)\right)$ as a class in $H^1$ of the multiplicative locus\footnote{This was denoted $X_{G, \Kl}^{\ge 1}$ in \emph{op.cit.}, but this notation is somewhat misleading since this space is only one component of the $p$-rank $\ge 1$ locus at Klingen level, so we shall use the above notations here.
+We shall introduce these spaces in detail in \S \ref{sect:intmodels} below.} $\mathfrak{X}_{G, \Kl}^m \subset \mathfrak{X}_{G, \Kl}$.
+This class takes values in a sheaf of $\Lambda_L(\Zp^\times \times \Zp^\times)$-modules, and hence allows us to define a measure